-Names, qualifications, experience and special responsibilities
+Names, qualifications and experience

-Bruce Piper MAICD - Chairman (Non-Executive)
+Bruce Piper MAICD - Chairman (Non-Executive) (Retired 21 February 2014)

 Bruce Piper until recently grew cereals, pulses and oilseeds on his Bindi Bindi farm, 'Woolandoon'.
 Other than his 46 years of farming experience, Mr Piper has been active with the WA Farmers' Federation, has sat on numerous sub-committees and chaired several meetings discussing the findings of the Department of Agriculture's wheat breeding program.
 He was the Senior Vice-President, of the Grain, Legume, Oilseed and Seed (GLOSS) Council, WA Farmers' Federation.
 He was the President of COGGO (Inc) and inaugural Chairman of COGGO Limited.
-Mr Piper has recently retired as the Chairman of the Institute of Agriculture of The University of Western Australian External Advisory Board.
+Mr Piper is also currently the Chairman of the Institute of Agriculture of The University of Western Australian External Advisory Board.